keenhenry/keenhenry.github.io/_posts/2026-04-01-python-sqlite-fts5.md

 Data in 'recipe_fts':
 ```

-Uhoh ... that's not the case.
+Uh-oh ... that's not the case.
 There are bugs in this function already!

-After some more poking with the code, I realized that I forgot to **commit** the transactions applied on the FTS table.
+After some more investigation, I realized that I forgot to **commit** the transactions applied to the FTS table.
-It was my first time using [`SQLModel`][sqlmodel] library, I did not forget to commit transactions on regular
+It was my first time using the [`SQLModel`][sqlmodel] library.
+I did not forget to commit transactions on regular
-SQLite tables, but somehow forgot to do the same on FTS tables.
+SQLite tables, but somehow forgot to do the same for FTS tables.

 The fix is easy.
 Just commit: